cogini/elixir-deploy-template/README.md

 idempotent, so we can run the playbook against all our servers and it will make whatever changes are needed to get them up to date.

+If you add `--check` to the Ansible command, it will show you the changes it is planning to do, but doesn't actually run them.

-Set up the app (create app dirs, etc.).
+Set up the app (create dirs, etc.):

 ```shell
 ansible-playbook -u $USER -v -l web-servers playbooks/deploy-app.yml --skip-tags deploy -D
 ```

-Configure runtime secrets, setting the `$HOME/.erlang.cookie` file and generate a Conform file at `/etc/deploy-template/deploy_template.conf` with variables such as `secret_key_base` and db config:
+Configure runtime secrets, setting the `$HOME/.erlang.cookie` file and generate a Conform config file at `/etc/deploy-template/deploy_template.conf`:

 ```shell
 ansible-playbook -u $USER -v -l web-servers playbooks/config-web.yml -D